UmayerCoding1/CarSetGo/README.md

 ### Client-Side
 - **User Authentication**: Sign up, log in, and log out functionality.
+- **Google Login**: Login using Google accounts for a seamless experience.
 - **Role-Based Navigation**: Separate navigation for users, sellers, and admins.
 - **Car Search**: Search for cars by text or AI-powered image search.
 - **Car Categories**: Browse cars by categories like SUV, Crossover, MPV, etc.